LewisResearchGroup/ms-mint/docs/quickstart.md

 - `MINT-targets.csv` contains the extraction lists.
 The identification of the metabolites has been done before, so we know where the metabolites appear in the MS data.

-## 1. Open the MINT application and create a new worspace named DEMO.
+## 1. Open the MINT application and create a new workspace named DEMO.

 At `workspaces` click on `CREATE WORKSPACE`.
 Type `DEMO` into the text field and click on `CREATE`.